Mikejo5000/vsts-docs-pr/docs/security/get-started-stakeholder.md

 <img src="../work/backlogs/_img/add-new-work-item-vsts-user-story.png" alt="Agile process, User story work item form" style="border: 1px solid #CCCCCC;" />

 >[!NOTE]
 >A caution icon on a tab indicates values that violate validation rules.
-You must correct information on that tab in order to save the work item.
+You must correct information on that tab in order to save the work item. Â Â

 #### TFS 2015